goliatone/go-envset/README.md

 ```

-To use it, simply prefix the call to your program with `envset` and the name of the environment:
+To use it, simply prefix the call to your program with `envset` and the name of the environment header:

 ```
 $ envset development -- node app.js